Assistant Professor

 University of Western Macedonia, Department of Communication and Digital Media

 I am an Assistant Professor at the University of Western Macedonia at the Department of Communication and Digital Media, Kastoria, Greece.
 I received my Ph.D. from the Department of Computer Science & Engineering, University of Ioannina, Greece, and my M.Sc. and B.Sc. in Computer Science from the same institution.
 For the Academic year 2018-2019, I was an Adjunct Lecturer at the Department of Computer Science & Engineering, University of Ioannina.
-In the past, I have spent two years at the University of Houston, TX, USA where I worked as a Postdoctoral Fellow at Computational Biomedicine Lab.
+In the past, I spent two years at the University of Houston, TX, USA where I worked as a Postdoctoral Fellow at Computational Biomedicine Lab and at the Texas Institute for Measurement, Evaluation & Statistics.

-My research covers a wide range of topics such as Computer Vision, Image and Video Processing, Image Analysis, Augmented Reality, Machine Learning, and Pattern Recognition with applications also to Medical Image Analysis, Biometrics, and Cardiovascular Informatics.
+My research covers a wide range of topics such as Virtual and Augmented Reality, Computer Vision, Image and Video Processing, Image Analysis, Machine Learning, and Pattern Recognition with applications also to Medical Image Analysis and Biometrics.

 University of Western Macedonia, Department of Communication and Digital Media